It's understandable that as parents, we want to shield our kids from the harsh realities of the world.

 But I realized early on with my girls that cultivating the giving back concept is not only important, it's an opportunity to reinforce something that seems natural.

 They pick up so much from adult conversations even when they don't get the specifics.
-As toddlers in diapers they were well aware of people and places in need -- I'm thinking specifically about the earthquake in Haiti -- and more than anything they wanted to help.
+Even as toddlers in diapers, they may be well aware of people and places in need -- like those hit by fires, hurricanes or earthquakes or other disasters or tragedies -- and more than anything they want to help.

 So why not make the helping a regular part of their lives?
 Here are a few practial ways to incorporate giving back into your kids' routine.